sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alerting.md

 }
 ```

+You can find the appropriate identifier for each alert in [alert solutions](./alert_solutions.md).

 ### Before 3.17: Configure alert channels in Grafana

 Before configuring specific alerts in Grafana, you must set up alert channels.
 Each channel